syrjs/core/README.md

 [![Coverage Status](https://coveralls.io/repos/github/dmikey/syr/badge.svg?branch=master)](https://coveralls.io/github/dmikey/syr?branch=master)

 This set of libraries and utilities aimed to help Native SDK developers create dynamic UX for distribution.
-The goal of this library is provide Native SDK developers with the benefits of a React Native like eco system, with a much smaller footprint and reduced complexity.
+The goal of this library is to provide Native SDK developers the benefits of a React Native like eco system with a smaller footprint and reduced complexity.

-We want you to be able to package Syr with your Native SDK, and be able to drive dynamic experiences with it.
+Package Syr with your Native SDK without worry, drive dynamic experiences with it.

-Syr uses a React like API with a custom JS API bridge, that allows an SDK developer to bundle an updatable experience through Apple's iTunes terms.
+Syr uses a React like API with a custom JS-API bridge, that allows any developer to bundle an updatable experience.

-A carefully crafted SDK can be enhanced or tested without needing to deploy multiple binaries.

-The ultimate goal was not to recreate React, nor chase something like Preact.
-Through the magic of Babel and Webpack, we've adopted a similar set of technologies that allow us ease and familiar use, while meeting the goal of pushing AST over the JavaScript Bridges in each native environment (including the web).

-The Native Libraries, are crafted that you can use a simple 'Find and Replace' method to sandbox them off from the rest of the world.
-We've gone out of our way to ensure portability for SDK developers, who want to the benefits of a dynamic script based UI, and the benefits of native integration.
+Native Libraries, are crafted that to be sandboxed.
+Ready to deploy to any environment.

 ### dev docs